Apply for a conditional order

 Fill in the application form

 To apply for a conditional order, fill in the application for a conditional order.

-You also need to fill in a statement confirming that what you said in your dissolution petition is true.
+You also need to fill in a statement confirming that what you said in your dissolution application is true.

 There are 4 statement forms - use the one that covers the grounds you’ve given for ending the civil partnership: